Bohem1/bok1/README.md

 # bok1

-Not the best mobile experience gitt...
+Not the best mobile experience gitt... but still not too bad.